 The simplest way to explore the maps is to click Random repeatedly.
 Try the various Island Shape, Point Selection, and View options.

 Feel free to use these maps for any purpose, including commercial use.
 This is a map generator I wrote in 2010 for a game; I’m not working on it anymore, but all the code is available so that you can download and modify it for your own needs.
+I also have an HTML5 version that has slightly different features.

 In a shape number like